 Open-ended architecture

 Another critical aspect to keep in mind when you build your own e-wallet is an open architecture, meaning the app should be able to connect with external services and ideally provide the ground-level architecture for other developers to build on.
-For developers, that means creating a lot of APIs.
+For a development team, that means creating a lot of APIs.

 This approach ensures a vibrant ecosystem around your digital wallet as it matures, and more businesses want to connect with it and use its features.